Microcode

-In processor design, microcode serves as an intermediary layer situated between the central processing unit (CPU) hardware and the programmer-visible instruction set architecture of a computer.
-It consists of a set of hardware-level instructions that implement the higher-level machine code instructions or control internal finite-state machine sequencing in many digital processing components.
-While microcode is utilized in Intel and AMD general-purpose CPUs in contemporary desktops and laptops, it functions only as a fallback path for scenarios that the faster hardwired control unit is unable to manage.
+In computer architecture, microcode is a layer of low-level control data or instructions used to implement a processor's instruction set architecture or internal control sequences.
+It consists of hardware-level operations that carry out higher-level machine code instructions or direct internal sequencing in many digital components.
+In many modern Intel and AMD general-purpose processors, common instructions are decoded directly into internal micro-operations, while microcode is used mainly for more complex instructions, special cases, and processor updates.

 Housed in special high-speed memory, microcode translates machine instructions, state machine data, or other input into sequences of detailed circuit-level operations.
 It separates the machine instructions from the underlying electronics, thereby enabling greater flexibility in designing and altering instructions.
 Moreover, it facilitates the construction of complex multi-step instructions, while simultaneously reducing the complexity of computer circuits.
 The act of writing microcode is often referred to as microprogramming, and the microcode in a specific processor implementation is sometimes termed a microprogram.

 Through extensive microprogramming, microarchitectures of smaller scale and simplicity can emulate more robust architectures with wider word lengths, additional execution units, and so forth.
 This approach provides a relatively straightforward method of ensuring software compatibility between different products within a processor family.